-How America is Transforming Islam
+How America Is Transforming Islam

 Even though some Americans might recoil at the term “arranged marriage,” which can call to mind stereotypes of child brides and forced partnerships, versions in the U.S. tend to be much more low-key, Killawi said.
 Potential brides and grooms almost always lead the way, but parents might be more involved in selecting a partner than they would in other American households.
 Muslims often form an “almost collectivist community. ...
 Marriage is not a completely individualistic, independent journey that you take alone with your partner,” she said.
 “You’re embarking on this journey with your family.”

 Debates about assimilation often focus on immigrants, but they overlook the experiences of Muslims who have long been settled in the U.S. While 58 percent of adult Muslims were born outside of the U.S., according to Pew, that means 42 percent of American Muslims were born in the country.
 More than half of those who have been here for three generations or more are black.
-“By virtue of being black, and then being black and Muslim, I don’t think there’s any room for assimilation,” said Ikhlas Kaleem, a 28-year-old Muslim woman who grew up in Atlanta.
-“It’s very hard to assimilate to a white paradigm.”
+“By virtue of being black, and then being black and Muslim, I don’t think there’s any room for assimilation,” said Ikhlas Saleem, a 28-year-old Muslim woman who grew up in Atlanta.* “It’s very hard to assimilate to a white paradigm.”

-Kaleem met her husband, Joshua, through what she called “a modern-day arranged marriage”—a friend of the family gave him her mom’s number.
-Before Kaleem met Joshua, she tried dating all kinds of people, including non-Muslims.
+Saleem met her husband, Joshua, through what she called “a modern-day arranged marriage”—a friend of the family gave him her mom’s number.
+Before Saleem met Joshua, she tried dating all kinds of people, including non-Muslims.
 “At the time, I didn’t think it was such a big deal,” she said.
 “As I’ve gotten older, priorities have changed for me.
 How I envision my life and my family was different.
 I want my family to celebrate Ramadan together.
 I want to go to the masjid,” or mosque, “together.
 That’s kind of hard to do when your spouse isn’t Muslim.”

 But dating as a black Muslim presented its own challenges.
 Roughly one-fifth of American Muslims are black—according to Pew, a little less than one-third are Asian or South Asian, and roughly 41 percent are white or Arab.
-There’s a Muslim-dating-app scene, but when Kaleem tried one, “the whole app was flooded with South Asian men, who typically aren’t interested in black women,” she said.
+There’s a Muslim-dating-app scene, but when Saleem tried one, “the whole app was flooded with South Asian men, who typically aren’t interested in black women,” she said.
 “That was tough to navigate.”
 She didn’t feel strongly about marrying another black person, but some of her friends do, which can be hard.
-“In our day to day, we don’t naturally encounter black Muslim men,” Kaleem said.
+“In our day to day, we don’t naturally encounter black Muslim men,” Saleem said.
 “I don’t see black Muslim men in my workplace.
 I don’t see them while commuting.
 When I was going on Friday for Jummah, I didn’t see them.”

 As it turned out, Joshua was also black and Muslim.
 As they were getting to know each other, they went through a whole list of questions about their future life together: how they’d want to practice Islam in their home, whether they’d want their kids to go to religious school, what kind of emphasis they’d put on memorizing the Koran.
 It’s not like they don’t have big questions about religion, culture, and identity—but ‘how to be American’ just isn’t a live issue.
-“I think younger Muslims tend to reject the idea of assimilation,” Ikhlas said.
+“I think younger Muslims tend to reject the idea of assimilation,” Saleem said.
 “That’s just a Millennial thing … We stand out, and we’re proud to be who we are.”
-Ikhlas now hosts a podcast with a fellow black Muslim woman named Makkah Ali, and they often discuss the particular challenges of marriage and relationships.
+Saleem now hosts a podcast with a fellow black Muslim woman named Makkah Ali, and they often discuss the particular challenges of marriage and relationships.

 The question of assimilation is also less relevant for converts, who account for roughly 21 percent of all U.S. Muslims, according to Pew, and 44 percent of Muslims born in America.
 Charles Turner grew up in a small town in Virginia, the white son of a nominally Catholic father.
 When he got to Virginia Commonwealth University, he started hanging out with members of the Muslim Students Association.
 That’s where he met Tayyaba Syed.

-Note: * This article originally misspelled the name of Ikhlas Saleem.
-We regret the error.